 For nearly 60 years, Doris Duke continued to commission and collect artifacts for Shangri La, ultimately forming a collection of about 3,500 objects.
 Massive painted ceilings, elaborately carved doorways, intricate mosaic tile panels, colorful textiles and ceramics, and numerous other art forms enliven the interiors and create an environment rich in texture and pattern.

 In the same manner that her father transformed Duke Farms from flat New Jersey farmland into his ideal of a magnificently landscaped country estate, Doris Duke transformed five acres of Hawaii into her own private Shangri La, a place for creative self-expression and a haven from the unwanted publicity that came with being one of the wealthiest women in the world.

-Today, Shangri La serves as a museum for the study and appreciation of Islamic arts and culture, offering educational programs such as residencies, lectures, performances and panel discussions among other special events.
+Today, Shangri La serves as a museum for learning about the global cultures of Islamic art and design, offering educational programs such as residencies, lectures, performances and panel discussions, among other special events.
 It is also recognized as one of Hawaii’s most architecturally significant homes and is open to the public for guided, small group tours.

 Shangri La is managed by the Doris Duke Foundation for Islamic Art (DDFIA), which is an extension of the Doris Duke Charitable Foundation and which Doris Duke created in her will to promote the study and understanding of Islamic arts and cultures.